Only accessible for MA students Book & Digtal Media.

 Mode of instruction

-In the case of a fail, you are entitled to rewrite the final course essay (plus if course assignments were insufficient, an additional assignment).
+In the case of a fail, you are entitled to rewrite the course essay.

 Blackboard will be used to provide students with an overview of current affairs, as well as specific information about (components of) the course.